AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 >[!NOTE]
 >
->The features described in this document are planned to be available with the [March 2021 release of AEM as a Cloud Service.](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html)
+>The features described in this document are planned to be made available with the [March 2021 release of AEM as a Cloud Service.](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html)

 ## Introduction {#introduction}